 - Allow new scholars and mentors to present their current research for exchange of ideas and feedback

-In addition, speakers present on important survival skills in academic medicine, such as manuscript preparation, grant writing, identifying funding sources, oral presentations, dealing with one’s mentor, and learning how to provide mentorship to younger trainees.
+In addition, speakers present on important survival skills in academic medicine, such as preparing manuscripts, writing grants, identifying funding sources, giving oral presentations, dealing with one’s mentor, and learning how to provide mentorship to younger trainees.

-- Pediatric Critical Care and Trauma Scientist Development Program (PCCTSDP) website (maintained by the University of Utah School of Medicine)
+- PCCTSDP Website (maintained by the University of Utah School of Medicine)

 - RFA-HD-14-019 Pediatric Critical Care and Trauma Scientist Development Program (K12)